shreyabirthare/public_lab2/README.md

 The lab also has the following learning outcomes with regards to practice and modern technologies.
 1. Learn how to implement a REST API server.
-2. Learn to measure the performance of a distributed application
+2. Learn to measure the performance of a distributed application.
-3. Learn how to use Docket to containerize your micro-service, and learn to manage an application consisting of multiple containers using Docker Compose.
+3. Learn how to use Docker to containerize your micro-service, and learn to manage an application consisting of multiple containers using Docker Compose.
+4. Learn how to test a distributed application.

 ## Instructions

 1. You may work in groups of two for this lab.
 If you decide to work in groups, you should briefly describe how the work is divided between the two team members in your README file.
+Be sure to list the names of all team members at the top of this README file.

 2. You can use either python or Java for this assignment.
 You may optionally use C++ but TA support for C++ issues will be limited.
 For this lab you may use different languages for different